 Usually, we try to hide that oily sheen we get when our hair is dirty.
 Fight the urge and opt to work with it, which will make it easier to form into an architectural ponytail like this one.
 The result is chic, sleek, and extremely flattering.

 Sometimes, adding a barrette or pin can not only distract from your dirty hair, but it can also help give it some volume.
-Use your fingers to loosely pull back half of your hair and secure it with a pretty barrette (like this one from Belmto, $12) for a flattering, uplifting 'do.
+Use your fingers to loosely pull back half of your hair and secure it with a pretty barrette and metal accessory.

 Next up, check out these air-dry hairstyles that will give your hair a break.

-This story was originally published on October 27, 2014.
+This story was originally published on October 27, 2014, and has since been updated.